-I. GENERAL GUIDELINES
+1. GENERAL GUIDELINES

-The purpose of these guidelines and specifications is to provide a guide to the Developers and their Engineers and Contractors in order to achieve an acceptable installation of water service to subdivisions and other developments.
-The word "Owner" refers to the Harpeth Valley Utilities District.
-The word "A/E" is used to refer to the District's project inspector or, when called upon by the District, will refer to the District's Engineer and/or Inspector.
+The purpose of these guidelines and specifications is to provide a guide to the Developers and their Engineers and Contractors to achieve an acceptable installation of water service to subdivisions and other developments.
+The word "District" refers to the Harpeth Valley Utilities District.

 The inspection service provided by the District is limited only for the installation of water lines and their appurtenances and small booster stations.
 The District's inspection should not be construed to be comprehensive in nature.
-Inspection by the District does not relieve the Contractor's responsibility to comply with the specifications nor does it guarantee against any failure during the construction phase or the one year warranty period due to inferior material or workmanship of the Contractor.
+Inspection by the District does not relieve the Contractor's responsibility to comply with the specifications nor does it guarantee against any failure during the construction phase or the one-year warranty period due to inferior material or workmanship of the Contractor.

-Harpeth Valley Utilities District Reserves the right to approve engineering firms selected by the Developer for the preparation of plans and specifications.
+Harpeth Valley Utilities District reserves the right to approve engineering firms selected by the Developer for the preparation of plans and specifications.
 The District may require the developer to request design task orders from the District's design firm for projects.

-A. No value or cutoff shall be operated except by the District Representative.
+A. No valve or cutoff shall be operated except by the District Representative.
 Contractor shall make no tie to the existing water line until new lines have been tested and tie in is recommended by the project inspector.
 "Cut-ins" to live mains shall be made only by the District or its Contractor.
-To shut down a live main for a "cut-in" the Contractor shall make the request a minimum of seventy-two (72)hours in advance of the proposed shut down and the District has the right to approve or disapprove this request.
+To shut down a live main for a "cut-in" the Contractor shall make the request a minimum of seventy-two (72) hours in advance of the proposed shut down and the District has the right to approve or deny this request.
 The District will approve the request unless the water usage at that time is such that a shutdown would cause a burden on the water system.
-Taps or cut-ins shall be made by the District, at the Developer's cost.
+Taps or cut ins shall be made by the District at the Developer's expense.